Signed in as:

 My brother Rick died in 2015 and is survived by his children, Sarah, Ricky, Becca, and grandchildren, Searra, Erika, Alaina, and Marissa.
 Mom died in 2018.
 My brother Ray lives in Dry Ridge, KY, on Williamstown Lake.

-I am excited to be with you as we all embrace Beacons of Light under the leadership of our Pastor Father Umberg.
+I am excited to be with you as we all embrace Beacons of Light.

 Yours in Christ,